spectrum-health-systems/Previous-Versions/README.md

 4. Recompress as a .7z archive

 Each branch was downloaded directly from GitHub, extracted, then compressed back into a .7z archive to save space.

-For branches that ended up larger than 100MB (which is too large to be stored in a GitHub repository), files that are not required were removed.